cchabanois/mesfavoris/README.rst

 Connecting to GDrive
 ~~~~~~~~~~~~~~~~~~~~
-Click on the GDrive icon in the "Mes favoris" view.
+Click on the GDrive icon in the *Mes favoris* view.

 .. image:: /docs/connectToGdriveIcon.png?raw=true
     :alt: Connect to Gdrive